 Nested selectors of a cached selector cannot be configured to be cached themselves, unless it's a higher cacheType.
-For example: a STEP cached unionMoveSelector can hold a PHASE cached changeMoveSelector, but not a STEP cached changeMoveSelector.
+For example: a STEP cached unionMoveSelector can contain a PHASE cached changeMoveSelector, but it cannot contain a STEP cached changeMoveSelector.

 8.6.2.
 SelectionOrder: Original, Sorted, Random, Shuffled or Probabilistic